intrinio/intrinio-realtime-node-sdk/README.md

 * Receive streaming, real-time price quotes (last trade, bid, ask)
 * Subscribe to updates from individual securities
 * Subscribe to updates for all securities
-* Multiple sources of data - IEX/REALTIME, DELAYED_SIP, NASDAQ_BASIC, or CBOE_ONE
+* Multiple sources of data - IEX/REALTIME, DELAYED_SIP, NASDAQ_BASIC, CBOE_ONE, or Equities Edge

 ## NodeJS Installation
 ```